CartoDB/deck.gl-examples/fetchmap/README.md

 ## Example: fetchMap

-This example demonstrates how to use the `fetchMap` function from `@carto/api-client` (version 0.5.2 or higher) to retrieve the configuration of a map created in CARTO Builder and render it using Deck.gl.
+This example demonstrates how to use the `fetchMap` function from `@carto/api-client` (version 0.5.5 or higher) to retrieve the configuration of a map created in CARTO Builder and render it using Deck.gl.
+Developers can then customize those layers and integrate them in their own application layers.
+This enables developers to collaborate with cartographers and other non-developers who will create layers directlly in CARTO, and greatly reduces the time to create an application.

-## Description

-The application initializes a Deck.gl instance, fetches map data (including layers, initial view state, and other configurations) using a specific `mapId`, and then renders the map.

-It also displays two simple widgets:

-1.  **Map Name**: Shows the title of the fetched CARTO map.
-2.  **Number of Layers**: Shows the count of layers in the fetched CARTO map.
+Check the [documentation and technical reference for fetchMap](https://docs.carto.com/carto-for-developers/reference/fetchmap) to learn more.

 ## Usage